wso2/docs-apk/en/docs/create-api/create-and-attach-api-policies/header-modifier-filters/header-modifier-via-rest-api.md

 --header 'Authorization: Bearer <accessToken>
 ```

-Since this guide uses the [httpbin service](https://httpbin.org/anything) which echoes the request and all of its headers, when you invoke the API, you will see the header "Test-Request-Header" with the value "Test-Value".
+Since this guide uses the <a href="https://httpbin.org/anything" target="_blank">httpbin service</a> which echoes the request and all of its headers, when you invoke the API, you will see the header "Test-Request-Header" with the value "Test-Value".

 ### Sample Configurations